Annual Appeal 2021: Music with Meaning

 Music is powerful.
 It can move, excite and inspire us, creating moments fixed in time and memories to last a lifetime.

-Until we can enjoy live performances together again, we want to celebrate past musical moments that have a special meaning to you, in the knowledge that these times will come again.
+As we start to enjoy live performances together again, we want to continue to celebrate past musical moments that have a special meaning to you.

 Tell us about a moment of joy or a memory of being moved or transported by music.
 Whether your moment is an LPO performance from years ago, a recording which has a special place in your heart, a more recent experience with any orchestra or perhaps something non-classical altogether.

 We need your support now to ensure that we can create new musical moments and memories.

 Please donate and share a moment that has been special to you.